 Alternative sentencing in Nevada is when the judge suspends your jail sentence on the condition you abide by various terms, such as completing rehab, doing community service, and paying restitution.
 State statutes permit judges to grant alternative sentencing in many misdemeanor and some felony cases.

 In this article, our Las Vegas criminal defense attorneys summarize how “alternative sentencing” in Nevada works.
 Scroll down to learn what alternative sentencing is, how to qualify for it, and the available programs in Las Vegas.

-What is alternative sentencing in Las Vegas, Nevada?
+What is alternative sentencing in Nevada?

 Alternative sentencing in Nevada usually takes the form of either:

 - educational classes

 If you are accepted into an alternative sentencing program, you are required to pay for any expenses associated with them.
 Doing community service is free, but fees for rehab or classes may run into hundreds of dollars.

 Note that Nevada now permits courts to offer diversion, which is a kind of pre-prosecution alternative sentencing.
 You complete a program, and the court dismisses the charge.
 Best of all, you can still participate in the diversion program if you cannot pay.

 Alternative sentencing is typically available only if you are convicted of certain misdemeanors such as: